henrikgruner/FinansMaster/README.md

 Changes after 1.
 June is purely rearranging folders/files and adding README.
 # FinansMaster
 Datasets.py fetches the data from S&P500 and Robert shiller [1].

-To run the analyses, clone the repository and run the notebook files:
+To run the analyses, clone the repository and run the notebook files (.ipynb).
+The code for all plots for the theory part of the thesis is located in plots or old.

 ## Descriptive.ipynb
 Returns descriptive statistics of all the portfolios